OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 ### **2.2 Compilation Flows**

 This section provides information for using the build script to generate different FIM types.
 Walkthroughs are provided for each compilation flow.
-These walkthroughs require that the development environment has been set up as described in the [Walkthrough: Set Up Development Environment](https://ofs.github.io/ofs-2023.2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs/#134-walkthrough-set-up-development-environment) section.
+These walkthroughs require that the development environment has been set up as described in the [Set Up Development Environment](https://ofs.github.io/ofs-2023.3/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#134-walkthrough-set-up-development-environment) section.

 #### **2.2.1 Flat FIM**

 A flat FIM is compiled such that there is no partial reconfiguration region, and the entire design is built as a flat design.
 This is useful for compiling new designs without worrying about the complexity introduced by partial reconfiguration.
 The flat compile removes the PR region and PR IP; thus, you cannot use the `-p` build flag when using the `flat` compile setting.
-Refer to the [Walkthrough: Compile OFS FIM](https://ofs.github.io/ofs-2023.2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs/#225-walkthrough-compile-ofs-fim) Section for step-by-step instructions for this flow.
+Refer to the [Compile OFS FIM](https://ofs.github.io/ofs-2023.3/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#225-walkthrough-compile-ofs-fim) Section for step-by-step instructions for this flow.

 #### **2.2.2 In-Tree PR FIM**

 An In-Tree PR FIM is the default compilation if no compile flags or compile settings are used.
 This flow will compile the design with the partial reconfiguration region, but it will not create a relocatable PR directory tree to aid in AFU development.
-Refer to the [Walkthrough: Compile OFS FIM](https://ofs.github.io/ofs-2023.2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs/#225-walkthrough-compile-ofs-fim) Section for step-by-step instructions for this flow.
+Refer to the [Compile OFS FIM](https://ofs.github.io/ofs-2023.3/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#225-walkthrough-compile-ofs-fim) Section for step-by-step instructions for this flow.

 #### **2.2.3 Out-of-Tree PR FIM**

 An Out-of-Tree PR FIM will compile the design with the partial reconfiguration region, and will create a relocatable PR directory tree to aid in AFU workload development.
 This is especially useful if you are developing a FIM to be used by another team developing AFU workloads.
 This is the recommended build flow in most cases.
 There are two ways to create the relocatable PR directory tree:

 * Run the FIM build script with the `-p` option.
-Refer to the [Walkthrough: Compile OFS FIM](https://ofs.github.io/ofs-2023.2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs/#225-walkthrough-compile-ofs-fim) Section for step-by-step instructions for this flow.
+Refer to the [Compile OFS FIM](https://ofs.github.io/ofs-2023.3/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#225-walkthrough-compile-ofs-fim) Section for step-by-step instructions for this flow.
 * Run the `generate_pr_release.sh` script after running the FIM build script.
 Refer to the **Walkthrough: Manually Generate OFS Out-Of-Tree PR FIM** Section step-by-step instructions for this flow.

 In both cases, the `generate_pr_release.sh` is run to create the relocatable build tree.
 This script is located at `$OFS_ROOTDIR/ofs-common/scripts/common/syn/generate_pr_release.sh`.
 Usage for this script is as follows: